NavyaG-lab/Tech-writer/infrastructure/serving_layer.md

 ## Conrado

 `conrado` is a service that runs in the prod environment.
-It serves data out the DynamoDB table that `tapir` loaded data into, via an HTTP interface, described below:
+It serves data out the DynamoDB table that `tapir` loaded data into, via an HTTP interface, described below.
+To hit said endpoints through nucli the `admin` scope is required.
+To hit it from a service, please add the service and the datset it will use on this [scopes list](https://github.com/nubank/conrado/blob/master/src/conrado/logic/auth.clj#L11).

 ##### GET /api/dataset/:name/row/:id